cambridge-cares/TheWorldAvatar/Agents/CarparkAgent/README.md

 ### Run the agent

 The agent has three routes, a status route, a create route and a retrieve route.
+A description for each route is provided below.

 #### Status route